AstroGuillaume/SURE2024/README.md

   - 10,000 Lux lamp
   - power supply for the ultrasound particl atomizer

-The usb cable must then be plugged onto your computer.
+The usb cable must then be plugged into your computer.
 The Arduino script should have already been uploaded to the device, but in case anything happens, a copy can be found in the ChamberControl folder.

-Open the chamber_operation_arduino python script and ensure all dependencies are met (the script installs some of them, but some might have been missed).
-Then make sure you specify where you want the temperature and humidity data to be stored on your computer by modifying the folder variable.
+Open the chamber_operation_arduino python script and ensure all dependencies are met (the script itself installs some of them, but some might have been missed).
+Then make sure you specify where you want the temperature and humidity data to be stored on your computer by modifying the curr_dir variable.

 Launch the program.
 The program will ask wheter the temperature should be turned on or off.
 If the temperature is turned on, it will ask for the desired value to be set.
 The same process will be done for the humidity.
-The program will then list all the utilized serial ports and ask for which one you would like to use.
+The program will then list all the utilized serial ports and ask which one you would like to use.
 Usually, only one arduino device is plugged to the computer, so just enter the only serial port listed.
 The chamber will run the initial configurations and will then start to control the temperature and humidity.

 You will then be able to specify three commands:
 1) "C": This collect data.
 If you choose this command, the temperature and humidity data, along with a graph, will be stored in the specified folder variable.
+It includes the data from the moment the command was entered to 20 seconds after both variables have been set.
 2) "T": This outputs the current temperature in the chamber.
 It is the average value given by the four different sensors.
 3) "H"" This outputs the humidity in the chamber.
 It is the average value given by the four different sensors.